YoussefEsmael/hybrid-agent-northwind/README.md

 ## Key Assumptions

-1. **Date Mapping**: Questions reference "1997" but Northwind DB has 2016-2018 data.
+1. **Date Mapping**: Questions reference "1997" but Northwind DB provided in the Assignment only has 2016-2018 data.
 Agent automatically maps:
    - "Summer Beverages 1997" → 2016-06-01 to 2016-06-30
    - "Winter Classics 1997" → 2016-12-01 to 2016-12-31
+   -
    - Generic "1997" → "2016"

 2. **Gross Margin**: Cost of Goods approximated as 70% of UnitPrice (per assignment spec)